huggingface/huggingface.js/packages/inference/README.md

 }
 ```

-You can use any OpenAI Chat Completion API-compatible provider with the `chatCompletion` method.
+You can use any Chat Completion API-compatible provider with the `chatCompletion` method.

 ```typescript
 // Chat Completion Example